jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ### Clear my plate

-When I started building this, was two-thirds done with another project I started: [ClojureFam](https://github.com/athensresearch/clojurefam).
+When I started building this, I was two-thirds done with another project I started: [ClojureFam](https://github.com/athensresearch/clojurefam).
 Naive me thought, "Oh yeah.
 I can do both at the same time."
 But after a few days, I noticed my progress on the ClojureFam project dwindling.
 I put that on pause and focused on the product.

-If I were to do it again, it would be my sole focus.
+If I were to do it again, the product would be my sole focus.
 No other side projects or commitments outside work and family.
 Having a clear plate sets you up for success.

 ### Discord server?

 I haven't yet decided if I prefer the Group Discord DMs over a Discord server.
 A few members of our group expressed interest in a server.

-A few advantages of that would be:
+Some advantages of that would be:

 - ability to use bots (daily standup bot?)
 - transparency (Group DMs are private)

-I liked the intimacy of the small groups and honestly, I think they're less overwhelming.
+I liked the intimacy of the small groups and honestly, I think they're less overwhelming compared to servers.
 But, if we have multiple groups running, they might benefit from at least being able to see what the other groups are discussing.
 Something I'm considering for the future.

 ### Regular tweets and tweet thread